 Forrest Gump, Featuring Alabama

-Also includes: Vietnam, New York City, most of the United States.
-I’m really not sure why Forrest Gump doesn’t show up on more travel movie lists.
-It’s a total classic and he adventures all over the place.
-I recently caught it airing on some channel or another and I promise you it has not lost its excellence over the years.
+Also includes: Vietnam, New York City, and most of the United States.
+I’m not sure why Forrest Gump doesn’t appear on more travel movie lists.
+It’s a total classic, and he adventures all over the place.
+I recently caught it airing on some channel or another, and I promise you it has not lost its excellence over the years.
 It’s still funny and sweet and charming.

 MURDER ON THE ORIENT EXPRESS, Featuring Istanbul

 Also includes: …It’s a moving train on the Orient Express line.
 Not sure I can specifically narrow it down, other than it leaves from Istanbul.
 This is the newest version of the famous Agatha Christie novel, with everyone’s favorite detective, Hercule Poirot.
 Someone is murdered on a fancy, old-timey train line, and Poirot steps up to solve the crime!
 Stars a huge, well-known cast in some fun roles.

 Best Travel Movies Of All Time: Hilarious Comedies

 In between my crime documentaries,I do like to laugh.
 Just sayin’.

 Also includes: New York City.
 Love a good Tina Fey film, and this one touches on some funny cultural differences.
 The background?
 A middle-aged journalist decides her life has become stagnant and routine and takes on a journalism assignment in Afghanistan to spice things up.
 Margot Robbie is in it, too.
 Everyone likes her, amiright?